btwiuse/gm/README.md

 - [x] implement IERC1155Check: perform sanity checks on user input before invoking `mint`, `mint_batch`, `safe_transfer_from`, `safe_batch_transfer_from`, etc. before any state mutation.
+- [x] add methods for obtaining caller info in IConfig
+- [x] refactor IERC1155 to make IERC1155Check a requirement: `pub trait IERC1155<T: IConfig>: IERC1155Check<T>`
 - [ ] Comprehensive testing covering all possible bad cases.
-Currently there are only a few good cases (need help: how to handle panic cases?)
+Currently there are only a few good cases (Help wanted: what is the preferred way to handle panic cases in `handle.rs`?)
 - [ ] Submit result

 <!-- End of description -->